ABOUT THE TANGO2 RESEARCH FOUNDATION

-What is TANGO2-related disease?
+What is TANGO2-related deficiency disorder?

 TANGO2-related disease is not yet named but is referred to as “metabolic encephalomyopathic crises, recurrent, with rhabdomyolysis, cardiac arrhythmias, and neurodegeneration”.
 It is also known as TANGO2-related disorder, TANGO2 disorder or TANGO2 disease.

-What are the Symptoms of TANGO2-related disease?
+What are the Symptoms of TANGO2-related deficiency disorder?